-Besides eliminating the need for manual placement of cells or motorized moving parts in the camera design, integrating a DOAS spectrometer into the camera system also yielded the possibility to assess the influence of volcanic aerosols on the camera calibration.
-We found that radiation scattered into the camera's field of view on aerosols and condensed water in a volcanic plume can lead to a change in the sensitivity of the camera towards SO2.
-Even though no significant change in the camera's calibration between the three discussed days could be determined with the calibration cell method, the DOAS-derived calibration curves varied significantly.
-While the difference between cell and DOAS calibration slope was only 6% under favorable conditions, deviations of up to 60% were found on 4 March 2012 when a combination of plume aerosol conditions and illumination and viewing geometry led to significant aerosol scattering and absorption effects - effects that are not accounted for when calibrating with a gas cell.
+Besides eliminating the need for manual placement of cells or motorised moving parts in the camera design, integrating a DOAS spectrometer into the camera system also yielded the possibility to assess the influence of volcanic aerosols on the camera calibration.
+We found that radiation scattered into the camera's field-of-view on aerosols and condensed water in a volcanic plume can lead to a change in the response of the camera towards SO2, since aerosol scattering has a wavelength dependency.
+Even though no significant change in the camera's calibration between the three discussed days could be determined with the calibration cell method, the DOASderived calibration curves varied significantly.
+While the difference between cell and DOAS calibration slope was only 6% under favourable conditions, deviations of up to 60% were found on 4 March 2011 when a combination of plume aerosol conditions and illumination and viewing geometry led to significant aerosol scattering and absorption effects effects that are not accounted for when calibrating with a gas cell.